NETWAYS/foreman-training/provisioning/06_bootdisk.md

 ### Associate iPXE template to operating systems

 Navigate to "Hosts > Provisioning Templates" and search for the iPXE templates.
-Associate "Kickstart default iPXE" to CentOS and "Preseed default iPXE" to Debian.
+"Kickstart default iPXE" should already be associated to CentOS so associate "Preseed default iPXE" to Debian.
+A template for Ubuntu Autoinstall is not provided yet, but this issue is already addressed.

 Navigate to "Hosts > Operating systems" and select the iPXE templates associated.